-When your baby suddenly stops drinking as much milk as usual, it can be an alarming time for a parent.
+If you notice baby suddenly drinking less milk than usual, you might be concerned that they’ll become dehydrated or stop growing.
 However, it is completely normal for a baby to have periods of time where they decrease their milk consumption.

 Read on to find out how much milk your baby should be drinking per day based on age and what tips you can try to get your baby to drink more milk.